frieda566/plant_watering_system/documentation.md

   - Trend Analysis:  to see how the plant’s environment changes.
   - Animated LED Effects: Instead of just static colors, use patterns to show the plant’s “mood” (slow breathing effect = healthy, blinking = thirsty).
   - screen
+  - meanwhile Paula occupied herself with a possible container for our project as we didn't want to have that many cables flying around - she started researching 3D printing and we thought about printing it in the Digi Lab

 ### 24.11.2025
 -	As we conducted this meeting in the KLIPPO we decided to not incorporate the buzzer